jylee2033/jylee2033.github.io/_posts/2023-11-21-airbnb-finder-a-data-driven-airbnb-recommender-system.md

 tags: [Computational Data Science, Airbnb]
 ---
 # Motivation
+In this project, we focused on providing Airbnb lists to people who are looking for places that match their traveling style.
+Since everyone has different preferences, travellers from other countries or provinces need help finding suitable places to satisfy their specific tastes.
+Hence, we designed our project to respond to the following questions: If I was going to choose an Airbnb, where should it be?
+What places have good amenities nearby?
+We started by targeting tourists visiting Vancouver and using Vancouver’s public transportation.

 # Contribution
+-	Cleaned and organized the data to make the subsequent analysis consistent and accurate
+-	Designed frontend webpage using React JS to get the preferences from users
+-	Applied Pandas Python library for data manipulation to filter collected data

 # Intro
 Welcome to Airbnb finder.
 Find your best Airbnb when you travel to Metro Vancouver.